 We cover a lot of ground, training you with 50+ tools to think strategically and creatively.
-Over 8 months, you'll take 6 online classes, join group discussions, and attend an intensive 3-day in-person convening on the University of Pennsylvania's campus to learn new mindsets and approaches to creative program solving with design thinking.
+Choose either the Blended or Online program format and begin an 8 month journey where you'll take 6 online classes, join group discussions, and either attend an intensive 3-day in-person convening on the University of Pennsylvania's campus or complete an additional course to learn new mindsets and approaches to creative program solving with design thinking.